-• Make sure handout of Organizations and Resources that Support Youth resources is available for the class to refer to (e.g., Kids Help Phone, Black Youth Helpline, Naseeha Youth Helpline, LGBT Youth Line, Cybertips.ca, Children's Aid Societies, etc.).
+- Make sure handout of Organizations and Resources that Support Youth resources is available for the class to refer to (e.g., Kids Help Phone, Black Youth Helpline, Naseeha Youth Helpline, LGBT Youth Line, Cybertips.ca, Children's Aid Societies, etc.). - This activity may lead individuals to disclose suspected instances of abuse.
+The facilitator has a legal obligation to report this information to a Children's Aid Society.